mgupta011235/TweetSafe/README.md

 ### Hyperparameter Tuning

-The doc2vec model determines whether a tweet is offensive or not by calculating the ratio of offensive to not offensive subreddits from a list of similar subreddits.
-Subreddit The number of similar subreddits found using cosine similarity (k) and the ratio of offensive to not offensive subreddits (threshold) were hyperparmeters that needed to be set.
+The doc2vec model determines whether a tweet is offensive or not by calculating the ratio of offensive subreddits from a list of similar subreddits.
+The number of similar subreddits found using cosine similarity (k) and the ratio of offensive subreddits (threshold) were hyperparmeters that needed to be set.
 These hyperparmeters were found by maximizing the area under the curve (AUC) of the ROC curve produced by the model.

 Table of hyperparmeters: